Cirrius Weather App

 Advanced Prototyping

-One of my main goals in designing Cirrius was to enhance my ability to work with interactive variables.
-These variables possess a power beyond mere hover or click interactions.
+Interactive variables possess a power beyond mere hover or click interactions.
 They allow algebraic input for conversions and math problems, as well as control over specific color and element transformations within specific frames.
+Hence, interactions are made realistic — an invaluable resource for demos and usability studies.
+Thus, I sought to further my mastery and understanding of these.

-For Cirrius I used them to do two things:
+When building Cirrius I used interactive variables to do two things:

 1. Build a switch that controls variable modes.
-This allowed users to view the app in either light or dark mode.
+This allows users to view the app in either light or dark mode, following their preferences rather than forcing them into a single view.

 2. Build a switch that controls whether the current temperature is in Fahrenheit or Celsius.
-This allowed users to see the temperature in their preferred metric.
+This allows users to see the temperature in their preferred metric, again catering to their preferences.

 Conclusion